magento/devdocs/guides/v2.1/cloud/architecture/cloud-architecture.md

   - Cloud
 ---

 {{site.data.var.ece}} has a Starter and a Pro plan.
 Each plan has a unique architecture to drive your {{site.data.var.ee}} development and deployment process.
-Both, the Starter plan architecture and the Pro plan architecture, deploy databases, web server, and caching servers across multiple environments for end-to-end testing while supporting continuous integration.
+Both the Starter plan and the Pro plan architecture deploy databases, web server, and caching servers across multiple environments for end-to-end testing while supporting continuous integration.

 For comparison, each plan includes the following infrastructure features and supported products.